marcoimbee/edgeless-exp-setup/README.md

 # Computation offloading and energy consumption in the Internet of Things: a structured approach

+## About this work and this repository
+TODO TODO TODO

 ## Starting an experiment campaign to measure data for the proposed EDGELESS workflow
 This file serves as a guide to reproduce the experiment runs conducted in the second experiment campaign.
 In this type of experiments, power consumption, Time to Complete, and execution times data will be gathered for a later analysis.
 To exactly reproduce the experimental setup, the following main components are needed:
 - A RaspberryPI 3B+ board (RPI): will host one $\varepsilon$-node and the device module of the Python automation script